databricks/spark-redshift/tutorial/README.md

 select * from myevent;
 ```

-Note that we have registered a temporary table `myevent` in Spark and executed a query against it (`select * from myevent`) just like we did in our Scala example.
+Note, we have registered a temporary table `myevent` in Spark and executed a query against it (`select * from myevent`) just like we did in our Scala example.

 ### Load Function - Reading from a Redshift query###